mozilla/browserid/automation-tests/README.md

     . bid_selenium/bin/activate

 Then, run the tests by calling py.test on the command line with some options.
+[Here](https://github.com/davehunt/pytest-mozwebqa) are some options added to py.test by the mozwebqa plugin.
+[Here](http://pytest.org/latest/usage.html) is the py.test documentation.

 Here's an example incantation to run the 123done tests locally, assuming you have firefox installed: